RobTillaart/TCA9555/README.md

 This experimental library gives easy control over the 16 pins of a TCA9555 chip.

-According to the TCA9555 datasheet the interface should also work for the TCA9535

 The TCA9555 supports up to 400 kHz I2C.

+The TCA9535 is identical to the TCA9555, except that the TCA9535 does not include the internal I/O pull-up resistor, which requires pull-ups and pulldowns on unused I/O pins when configured as an input and undriven.

 ## Interface